 Roundtable and/or Workshop proposals for sessions are invited for the SAATE 2019 in Namibia.
 Workshop proposals can also be submitted online for consideration.
 A workshop session normally lasts for 90 mins with 2 - 5 presenters per session.

 The conference language is English, and workshops should focus on one of the thematic priorities of the conference, as outlined above.
-Workshop/roundtable organizers should register proposals online by the deadline of Friday, Friday, 31 May 2019.
+Workshop/roundtable organizers should register proposals online by the deadline of, Wednesday, 31 July 2019.
 Your workshop/roundtable proposal should provide a clear overview of your proposed session under the headings outlined in the submission form:

 - Summary of problem domain being addressed

 - Summary of discussion/tutorial focus, proposed outcome and target audience

 Each roundtable/workshop proposal should be supported by a minimum of two presenters per workshop session presented separately.

 Please ensure the following rules are met when submitting a workshop/roundtable abstract:

 - Each workshop abstract can only be submitted under one primary theme.

 - Ensure you have identified all the facilitators of/for the workshop